 Effective Communication Strategies

-This programs helps caregivers decode verbal and behavioral communication and identify ways to connect and communicate at each stage of Alzheimer's or other dementia.
+This program helps caregivers decode verbal and behavioral communication and identify ways to connect and communicate at each stage of Alzheimer's or other dementia.

 Science provides insights into how to optimize our physical and cognitive health as we age.
 Learn about how to incorporate diet and nutrition, exercise, cognitive activity, and social engagement into a plan for healthy aging.